Kosalos/JosLeysKleinian/README.md

 This app is an iPad rendition of "Kleinian_Jos_001.frag"  linked on that page.

-Too lazy to write a help page.
-Please refer to the Help page of my MandelBox2 app.

 Update ---------------------------------- \
 Added Default Recordings. \
 I have always faced this problem: What is the easiest way to provide a bunch of recorded datasets \